 Linux Server Setup and How Can ITAF Help You?

-Each one of these steps can take some time to implement, especially if you are doing this for the first time.
+Each one of these 6 key steps in setting up the server can take some time to implement, especially if you are doing this for the first time.
 But by establishing a routine of initial server configuration and infrastructure, you can ensure that new machines in your environment will be resilient.
 For any query related to your server-to-server communication setup, contact us and we will be glad to help you.